labsyspharm/rnmicro/doc/00-pipeline.md

 *See Instructions in FAQ*

-Next you will need to transfer your data to the scratch2 volume:
+Next you will need to transfer your data to the scratch space (temporary high data volume storage):

 ```bash
 sbatch transfer.sbatch FROM /n/scratch2/abc123/PROJECT